ActianCorp/integration-platform-docs/docs/integration-manager/admin/aggregator-service.md

 # Aggregator Service

 <font color="red">Where in the TOC should this topic live?</font>
+<font color="bue">GGH Feedback - By the File Folder Listener stuff</font>

 ## Overview

 <font color="red">This section needs to start with more high-level introduction.</font>
+<font color="blue">GGH Feedback - Haven't worked on this feature before, but it seems to be an extension/evolutoin of the file folder listener or job message listener.
+It will collect messages and when the proper batch size has been reached, it will cull those together and send them as input to a job config and execute it.
+That all make sense?</font>

 Messages can be submitted to: